 Geranium Rozanne, as you know, does herself justice with all of the amazing attributes she has.
 Her durability, gorgeous look, and authenticity, just to name a few.
-As a hardy geranium, she also holds her own quite well throughout colder months and requires little care in wintertime compared to other plants.
+As a hardy geranium, she also holds her own throughout colder months and requires little care in wintertime.

 How to Care for Your Geranium Rozanne in Winter